-Site Overview not to scale
+Site Overview

-181 Cummings Road in Maddingley measures approximately 70 hectares in size and is located 47 kilometres west of Melbourne.
+A Cultural Heritage Assessment was undertaken at 181 Cummings Road in Maddingley in 2018.
+An area was identified for rehabilitation works and is illustrated below.
+Measuring 28.5 hectares in size, the study area is located 47 kilometres west of Melbourne.
 The site is bordered by Parwan Creek and the currently operating Maddingley Coal Mine to the north, rural properties to the south, Cummings Road and rural properties to the east and Parwan Creek and rural properties to the west.
 Historically, the northern third of the site operated as an open cut coal mine from 1950 until 1979.
 Once operations at the mine were ceased, the mine void was filled with water and turned into an artificial dam.
 A basalt quarry and sand mine were operational on the central part of the land from 1985 until 2006.
 The southern third of the site has been used for pastoral farming since the 1860's.
 Significant past alteration of the landform, the hydrology and soil composition in conjunction with vegetation clearance and severe erosion has resulted in a degraded and dilapidated site.
 The proposed works represent a valuable opportunity to remediate land that has been degraded for some time.
 The proximity of the site to Parwan Creek reiterates the need for a holistic approach to any works undertaken on the land.
 Erosion, weed management, pest animals, surface water runoff and ongoing land management are essential considerations to any remediation works.